GE2025: SM Teo Chee Hean steps aside as Indranee Rajah leads PAP slate at new Pasir Ris-Changi GRC

 SINGAPORE: The People’s Action Party (PAP) on Monday (Apr 21) announced that Senior Minister Teo Chee Hean will not be contesting the new Pasir Ris-Changi GRC, with Minister in the Prime Minister’s Office Indranee Rajah helming the team instead.

-The four-member team will be completed by Senior Minister of State in the Prime Minister’s Office Desmond Tan, former Pasir Ris-Punggol MP Sharael Taha, and new face Ms Valerie Lee, 39.
+The four-member team will be completed by Senior Minister of State in the Prime Minister’s Office Desmond Tan, former Pasir Ris-Punggol MP Sharael Taha, and new face Ms Valerie Lee.

-While Mr Teo, who anchored Pasir Ris-Punggol GRC after the previous election, confirmed he will not be fielded in Pasir Ris-Changi, he said he remains “available to contribute” in any way PAP secretary-general Lawrence Wong sees fit.
+While Mr Teo - anchor of Pasir Ris-Punggol GRC after the previous election - confirmed he will not be fielded in Pasir Ris-Changi, he said he remains “available to contribute” in any way PAP secretary-general Lawrence Wong sees fit.

 “I would like to thank all our residents, all our volunteers, all our partners in Pasir Ris for your kindness, your friendship and your support for the past 28 years,” Mr Teo said.